dairycultist/natsucraft/README.md

 fairy pet that you have from the start of the game that you can level up?

+Ectogel: dropped by ghasts, you run really fast on it

 guidance
 throw an end goal in there, as well as change up the achievements section to make it more obvious what the steps are